Unconditional Love

 Licensed marriage and family therapist Elisabeth Earnshaw says unconditional love given “without expectation of repayment” (2020).

-Conversely, the love of a mother may reach a true unconditional status.
-Or, perhaps, a partnership that has experienced years of give and take, but one falls ill and is less able to give, but their partner faithful cares for them to the end.
+Conversely, the love of a mother or father may reach a true unconditional status.
+Or, perhaps, a partnership that has experienced years of give and take, but one falls ill and becomes less able, needing assistance, and their partner faithful cares for them.
+While it may not be practical, or advisable, early in relationships, it appears that love can reach an ideal state that transcends a transactional relationship,

 Unconditional Love Maintains Boundaries